2013 Emergency Alert System hijackings: Similar incidents

 A similar incident involving the "zombie apocalypse" EAS hijacking took place during a morning talk show broadcast by WIZM-FM in La Crosse, when the hosts of the show, who were reacting with laughter to the hoax, played the audio recording from the alert.
 However, producers of the show failed to edit out the Specific Area Message Encoding (SAME) tones used in the alert, which led to the triggering WKBT-DT's Emergency Alert System.
 As a result, WKBT-DT's emergency alert equipment relayed the message from the hoax over the stations regular programming.

 The FCC has since strongly prohibited the usage of actual or simulated EAS/WEA and SAME tones outside of genuine emergency alerts to protect the integrity of the system and to prevent signal relay incidents such as the events in 2013.
 Any broadcasters that use the tones outside of a real emergency may be heavily fined or sanctioned.

 On February 28, 2017, radio station WZZY, 98.3, in Randolph County, Indiana aired the same "bodies rising from the dead" false alert message from 2013 after their SAGE ENDEC EAS equipment was hijacked.
 The incident prompted the Randolph County Sheriff's Department to make a public announcement clarifying that WZZY's emergency alert equipment had been hacked and that no emergency was present.

 Methods

 There are numerous methods hackers will use to hijack the Emergency Alert System; however, the likely method used by the hijackers of the "zombie apocalypse" hoax, as reported by authorities and the television station engineers, was that the hackers were able to gain access to the emergency alert equipment via default system passwords that were listed in public user manuals.
-This would have came as a result of television station broadcasters neglecting to change the factory default logins and passwords on their equipment.
+This would have been due to television station broadcasters neglecting to change the factory default logins and passwords on their equipment.